Golf-U.S. Open snippets from second round at Erin Hills

-June 16 Following are some snippets from the second round of the U.S. Open on Friday.
+June 16 (Reuters) - Following are some snippets from the second round of the U.S. Open on Friday.

 Englishman Paul Casey, who had a triple-bogey eight and then hit back with five straight birdies to stay in contention: